Zaw Myo Tin: Chief minister

 In January 2022, the conflict between Tatmadaw and local defence forces in Kayah State forcing residents Loikaw district to flee.
 On 31 January 2022, the incumbent chief minister Khin Maung Oo was dimissied.
 Zaw Myo Tin retired from his military post and became the head of Kayah State Government on 1 February 2022.
+Zaw Myo Tin was ousted on 29 November 2023 when anti-junta forces took control of most of the state during Operation 1111.